MorphZG/learn_react/traversy_media/readme.md

 Learn the basics of React, such as components, props, state, data fetching, and more, while building a job listing frontend.
 By the end of the project we will complete the job listings website.
 Front-end will show new job listings with short description, location and average salary.
 It will pull dummy data from the mock backend created with the simple json server with basic CRUD funcionality.
 Simple project with emphasis on fundamentals.

-Published and created by [Traversy Media youtube cahnnel](https://www.youtube.com/@TraversyMedia).
+Published and created by Traversy Media youtube chanel [React Crash Course 2024](https://www.youtube.com/watch?v=LDB4uaJ87e0)

 ## My notes